Tuesday, February 1, 1994

 (Click on award to learn more).

-It became “one of the defining albums of the 1990s and punk rock in general.”
-WK It sent “a wave of imitators up the charts” AMG that included Blink-182, Sum 41, and Fall Out Boy, but Dookie stood out as “a stellar piece of modern punk that many tried to emulate but nobody bettered.”
-AMG In 2017, Rolling Stone named it the greatest pop-punk album of all time.
+It sent “a wave of imitators up the charts” AM that included Blink-182, Fall Out Boy, Good Charlotte, and Sum 41, but Dookie stood out as “a stellar piece of modern punk that many tried to emulate but nobody bettered.”
+AM In 2017, Rolling Stone named it the greatest pop-punk album of all time.
 WK

 The first single released from the album was Longview.
 Armstrong said the song’s main character was based on himself during his time living in Rodeo, California.
 He said there was nothing to do there.
 The character “does nothing but watch television, smoke mariuana, and masturbate, and has little motivation to change these habits despite tiring of the same cycle of behaviors.”
 WK The song features a signature bassline from Mike Dirnt that he wrote under the influence of LSD.
 WK